awsdocs/amazon-kendra-developer-guide/doc_source/data-source-servicenow.md

 You can use your ServiceNow instance as a data source for Amazon Kendra\.
 To use ServiceNow in the console, go to the [Amazon Kendra console](https://console.aws.amazon.com/kendra/), select your index and then select **Data sources** from the navigation menu to add ServiceNow\.

+For troubleshooting your Amazon Kendra ServiceNow data source connector, see [Troubleshooting data sources](troubleshooting-data-sources.md)\.

+You must create an index before you create the ServiceNow data source\.
+For more information, see [Creating an index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html)\.
+You provide the ID of the index when you create the data source\.

+Before you can index your documents from your ServiceNow instance, you must use a user name and password with administrative permissions for the ServiceNow instance\.

 When you connect to ServiceNow to index your documents, you specify the host of your ServiceNow instance URL\.
 For example, if the URL of the instance is *https://your\-domain\.service\-now\.com*, the host is *your\-domain\.service\-now\.com*\.
 You also specify the instance version that the ServiceNow host is running—whether the host is running the `LONDON` instance version or `OTHERS`\.
 You can specify regular expression patterns to include or exclude specific attachments of ServiceNow catalogs and knowledge articles\.

-You must create an index before you create the ServiceNow data source\.
-For more information, see [Creating an index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html)\.
-You provide the ID of the index when you create the data source\.

 To connect to ServiceNow, you specify the connection and other information in the console or by using the [ServiceNowConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_ServiceNowConfiguration.html) object\.
 You provide the ServiceNow host and instance version for the host\.

-Before you can index your documents from your ServiceNow instance, you must use a user name and password with administrative permissions for the ServiceNow instance\.

 You also must provide the Amazon Resource Name \(ARN\) of an IAM role that gives permission to access your ServiceNow instance\.
 You provide the ARN of an IAM role using the [CreateDataSource](https://docs.aws.amazon.com/kendra/latest/dg/API_CreateDataSource.html) API\.
 For more information on permissions, see [IAM roles for ServiceNow data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.